FaithDAnalyst/EXCEL-Projects/README.md

 # Introduction
-GlobalMart Retail Solutions, a leading multinational corporation, is actively pursuing an ambitious strategy for widespread global expansion across diverse markets.
+GlobalMart Retail Solutions, a leading multinational corperation, is actively pursuing an ambitious strategy for widespread global expansion across diverse markets.
 With a strong footprint in multiple regions and countries, GlobalMart aims to cater to a broad spectrum of consumer